micronaut-projects/micronaut-starter/CONTRIBUTING.md

 If you want to test output colors or the interactive shell, the jar must be executed.
 Run `./gradlew micronaut-cli:shadowJar` and then `java -jar starter-cli/build/libs/micronaut-cli-2.0.0.BUILD-SNAPSHOT-all.jar create-app temp`

+You can build the CLI from source by [following these instructions](https://micronaut-projects.github.io/micronaut-starter/latest/guide/index.html#installFromSource)

 ### Default Feature Logic

 Avoid having complex logic to determine if a default feature should be applied.
 If, for example, a default feature should not apply if feature x is chosen, the default feature should not add logic to assert it should not apply if feature x is chosen.
 Instead, feature x should exclude the default feature.